krzentner/language-world/data/gpt-3.5-turbo/goal_md/hand-insert-3.md

-It's not clear what "hand-insert" means in this context.
-Assuming you meant "pick-and-place", similar to the "pick-place" task mentioned earlier, the robot should perform the following steps:
+To pick up the puck and move it to the target location reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper above puck  2.
-Drop gripper around puck  3.
-Close gripper around puck  4.
-Move puck to target location
+Put gripper above the puck  2.
+Grab the puck with the gripper  3.
+Move the puck to the target location First, put the gripper above the puck.
-    First, put the gripper roughly above the puck so that we don't bump it while trying to grab it.
+    - When the robot's gripper is not vertically aligned with the puck, move the robot's gripper until the robot's gripper is vertically aligned with the puck
-    - When the robot's gripper is not above the puck, move the robot's gripper until the robot's gripper is above the puck If the gripper isn't around the puck, put it around the puck.
+    Once the gripper is aligned with the puck, grab it by closing the gripper around it.
-    - When the robot's gripper is not around the puck and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the puck and the robot's gripper is closed
+    - When the robot's gripper is above the puck and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the puck and the robot's gripper is closed
-    If the gripper is near the puck and closed, we've probably grabbed it.
-Move the puck to the target location.
+    Now that the gripper is holding the puck, move it to the target location.
-    - When the robot's gripper is closed around the puck, move the robot's gripper until the puck is above the target location
+    - When the robot's gripper is closed around the puck, move the robot's gripper until the robot's gripper is above the target location and the robot's gripper is open, then release the puck at the target location.